Water Well Pumps

 Submersible Well Pumps

-A submersible pump (or sub pump, electric submersible pump (ESP)) is a device which has a hermetically sealed motor close-coupled to the pump body.
+A submersible pump (or sub pump, electric submersible pump (ESP)) is a pump which has a hermetically sealed motor.
 The whole assembly is submerged in the water to be pumped.
 Designed to operate in the deepest wells, ranging from 90-300’ deep.
 The main advantage of this type of pump is that it prevents pump cavitation, a problem associated with a high elevation difference between pump and the water surface.
 Submersible pumps push water to the surface as opposed to jet pumps having to pull water.
 Submersibles are more efficient than jet pumps.

 What About Water Pressure?